Telex Release & Bill of Lading Explained

 Now, if you are curious about what an “Original Bill of Lading” is, it’s important to clarify that there is no “type” of Bill of Lading referred to as the Original Bill of Lading.
 When you hear people speak of an Original Bill of Lading, they are simply referring to the physical, hard copy paper document.
 It can be a Straight Bill of Lading or an Order Bill of Lading that was issued to the shipping company by the carrier before they left port.

 With the typical shipping procedure, goods will only be released to the consignee specified on the Bill of Lading at the goods’ final destination once the original Bills of Lading issued by the carrier have been surrendered.
-If the cargo is released and the Bill(s) of Lading are not released at the cargo’s destination, that can only mean one of two circumstances:
+If the cargo is released and the Bill(s) of Lading is not released at the cargo’s destination, that can only mean one of two circumstances:

 - The Original Bill of Lading was already surrendered at the port of